-There are good regional SNCF trains along the Garonne and Dordogne river valleys and through the Médoc into Bordeaux, stopping off at the main towns and offering some bus links to others.
+Travelling by train is perfect for those who want to sit back, relax and see a bit more of the countryside and the region that surrounds Bordeaux.
+There are also good regional SNCF trains along the Garonne and Dordogne river valleys and through the Médoc into Bordeaux, stopping off at the main towns and offering some bus links to others.

 Bordeaux-Saint-Jean Train Station (Gare de Bordeaux-Saint-Jean) is centrally located in Bordeaux.
 Opened in 1898, the Bordeaux Saint Jean station offers easy access to the high-speed TGV trains from Paris and Lille and to Biarritz on the border with Spain.